leakless21/omoai/docs/vad-integration-plan.md

 Scope & Assumptions
 - Use in the current offline, file‑based ASR flow (no streaming mic input).
-- Initial VAD options: `webrtc` (lightweight) and `silero` (small Torch model).
+- VAD options: `silero` (default, PyPI) and `webrtc` (lightweight).
 Pyannote VAD can be considered later behind a stricter optional flag due to heavier deps.
 - Maintain existing ChunkFormer ASR code and outputs.
 Add VAD as a pre‑ASR stage.

 References (WhisperX)